sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

     * The switch image must have systemctl service file and any associated bash scripts for this feature.
       - This is required to set the inter-dependency and other rules to meet to start/stop this feature, which includes support to warm/fast/cold reboots.
     * The service/scripts must ensure all dependencies across other features are met.
-    * The feature is still controlled by switch as start/stop/enable/disable
+    * The feature is still controlled by switch as start/stop/enable/disable.

-5. A kubernetes deployed container image must comply with guidelines set by SONiC
+5. A kubernetes deployed container image must comply with guidelines set by SONiC.
-   * Required to undergo nightly tests to qualify
+   * Required to under go nightly tests to qualify.
-   * Kubernetes masters are required to deploy only qualified images
+   * Kubernetes masters are required to deploy only qualified images.

 5. A new set of "system service ..." commands are provided to manage the features.
     * The commands would work transparenly on features, irrespective of their current mode as local/kubernetes.
-    * This would cover all basic requirements, like start/stop/status/enable/disable/<more as deemed as necessary>
+    * This would cover all basic requirements, like start/stop/status/enable/disable/<more as deemed as necessary>.

 6. The monit service would monitor the processes transparently across both modes.